robOcity/robocity.github.com/content/posts/postgresql-notes.md

-title: Using PostgreSQL for Data Science
+Title: Using PostgreSQL for Data Science
-slug: using-postgresql-for-data-science-basics
+Author: Rob Osterburg
-name: Rob Osterburg
+Slug: using-postgresql-for-data-science-basics
-category: Database
+Date: 2019-02-28
-date: 2017-11-04
+Category: Data Science
-tags: postgres, database, relational, notes, sql
+Tags: postgres, database, relational, notes, sql

-# **PostgreSQL for Data Science**
+Summary: Notes and examples of how to use PostgreSQL for Data Science.

 ## MacOS Installation and Configuration

 * Login to MacOS as user with Administrative rights
 * Install: `brew install postres`
 * Login to PostgreSQL as a admin user: `sudo -u user_name sql db_name`
-    - Note: PostgreSQL and MacOS admin users are different and independent.
+  * Note: PostgreSQL and MacOS admin users are different and independent.
 * Creating a db_user:  `CREATE ROLE user_name WITH LOGIN PASSWORD 'your secret here’;`
 * Changing permissions: `ALTER ROLE user_name CREATEDB;`
 * Connecting to a server running as a regular user
   * pgAdmin > right-click server > Create > Sever
     * Main tab: Name it
     * Connection tab:  Specify IP address (e.g. 127.0.0.1)  > admin db-user role

 ## Invoke psql command shell